shriya22/dataviz_proj/README.md

 * **Titles/headers**: Keep chart titles simple, avoid making it too long.
 It needs to be clear as to what the chart really is.
 It should basically define the relationship between the variables of interest.
 Don't use interpretive language for the headings(for example: If "substantially"" is used in our header, then the audience might believe that the changes are substantial even though the plot shows us otherwise.
 Hence including such words will put the wrong idea in the audience's minds).

 *	**Fonts**: Keep fonts simple as well.
 Don't distract the audience by using over the top fonts.
-If any message has to be conveyed, it is okay to use bold fonts or italics and such, but is isn't advisable to combine various things at once like using large, underlined, differnt fonts with many colours.
+If any message has to be conveyed, it is okay to use bold fonts or italics and such, but it isn't advisable to combine various things at once like using large, underlined, differnt fonts with many colours.

 *	**Captions**: Use captions only if truly required to add more clarity to the visual, but should be avoided if it can mislead the audience.Hence use with caution.